 In November 2011, the Company financed \$144,448 of lab equipment through a capital lease.
 This lease obligation has thirty monthly payments of \$5,651 through February 2014.
-During the first quarter of 2014, the Company made principal and interest payments totaling \$11,303 to satisfy the remaining obligation under this capital lease.
+During the first nine months of 2014, the Company made principal and interest payments totaling \$11,303 to satisfy the remaining obligation under this capital lease.

-Note 9.
+Note 11.
 Stockholders' Equity